MilkyBenji/MyCalculatorApp/README.md

-# MyCalculatorApp
+# calculator-app

-**MyCalculatorApp** is a simple yet powerful calculator built with Python and PyQt6, designed to demonstrate the capabilities of graphical user interfaces (GUIs) while providing a practical tool for everyday arithmetic calculations.
+**calculator-app** is a simple yet powerful calculator built with Python and PyQt6, designed to demonstrate the capabilities of graphical user interfaces (GUIs) while providing a practical tool for everyday arithmetic calculations.

 ## Table of Contents